graalvm/graalvm-demos/Anagram_Server/README.md

     murder
     ```

-    Note that the application responded instantly: the words had already been loaded at build time.
+    Note that the application responded instantly, with no log message: the words had already been loaded at build time.